Governance

 Cluster Payout Oracle

 The ClusterPayoutOracle is a governance-managed target for payout and public-rating correlation accounting.
-It stores challengeable correlation epoch roots and per-round roots for USDC bounty claims, launch LREP credits, and public-rating effective weights.
+It stores challengeable correlation epoch roots and per-round roots for LREP or USDC bounty claims, launch LREP credits, and public-rating effective weights.
 Settlement records pending raw rating evidence first; the visible rating moves after the matching public-rating snapshot finalizes and the veto window elapses.

 ClusterPayoutOracle Challenge Flow